The Low Carb Beer Myth - Why It Won't Help Your Waistline

 Incidental exercise is everything you do going about your day-to-day life.
 Think about what little changes you could make that are going to help you.
 As a great start grab a pedometer, Fitbit or other exercise watch and start counting your steps.
 Try to hit 5,000 steps and go from there.

 If you're hitting big numbers great.
 If it is a challenge think about different 'hacks' that you can do to boost your steps during you day.
 An extra walk to the toilet or water cooler, getting off the bus one stop earlier, going for a walk in your lunch break.
 All these events add up quickly.

 Once you've started to get the incidental exercise nailed, then it is about building your general fitness.
 People always find easy excuses to put off exercise.
 The challenge is finding ways and means of committing yourself to some kind of exercise plan.

 For some this may involve getting a personal trainer, starting a gym membership, or joining a bootcamp.
-If you'd rather do this on your own grab a bicycle and start riding, or throw on a pair of shoes and try hitting the streets.
+If you'd rather do this on your own grab a bicycle and start riding, or throw on a pair of running shoes and try hitting the streets.
 If you feel that you're better in a group environment check out one of the many local cycling, or running groups throughout Australia.

 And if you can't find anything the above that will motivate you then check out some blogs on how to set and accomplish goals and start off by doing general exercises from your own home.
 There are a wealth of great websites and You Tube videos that can give you some guidance on exercises, whether it be push-ups, yoga or the much loved prancercise - there is something for everyone!